-Rwanda offers arguably the best gorilla tracking experience in Africa (and this can easily be added on to any East African safari).
+Rwanda offers arguably the best gorilla trekking experience in Africa (and this can easily be added on to any East African safari).
 Rwanda is also a worthwhile safari destination in its own right.
 Volcanoes National Park is the place to track gorillas, and other activities include volcano hikes and tracking golden monkeys.
 Chimps and several other primates can be found in Nyungwe Forest National Park.
 Akagera National Park offers a low-key but increasingly rewarding off-the-beaten-track savannah safari.

 Swaziland (recently renamed Eswatini) is easily incorporated in a South African holiday.
 It offers some outstanding wildlife viewing in low-key parks, stunning scenery and traditional cultures.
 Mkhaya Game Reserve and Hlane Royal National Park are excellent places to see many flagship animals.

 Tanzania has three safari circuits and each one of them would make Tanzania a top wildlife destination.
 The popular Northern circuit with the Serengeti and Ngorongoro crater offers one of the best classical safaris in Africa, especially if timed with the annual wildebeest migration.

 Uganda is a great destination to experience wildlife viewing in both forest and savannah.
 Not to be missed is gorilla tracking in Bwindi, while chimps can easily be spotted in Kibale Forest.
 Parks such as Queen Elizabeth and Murchison Falls offer wonderful savannah safaris with good wildlife viewing, as does the more remote Kidepo National Park, but animals are not as abundant compared to the top parks of Kenya and Tanzania.